PG Diploma (Postgraduate Diploma) Theoretical and Practical Clinical NeuropsychologyFind a programme

 Further information about English language requirements and profile levels.

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

 This programme is for those who wish to gain and demonstrate the UK’s highest level of competence in professional clinical neuropsychology.
-It is the intention of this programme to confer eligibility to join the UK Specialist Register of Clinical Neuropsychologists.
+It is designed to provide both the knowledge and practice competencies required for entry on to the Specialist Register of Clinical Neuropsychologists (SRCN).

 REF 2014 results